-If you want a highly resilient workforce that will deliver value in the long term then your employees’ emotional health and wellbeing needs to be up there on the strategic agenda.
+If you want a highly resilient workforce that will deliver value in the long term employee wellbeing in the workplace has to be up on the strategic agenda.

-The rise in stress and the resulting cost of employees’ absence to organisations is creating a change of direction with leading organisations including PWC, Apple, Virgin Media, BUPA International, Google and Domestic and General, who are putting wellbeing at the top of their organisation’s strategic agenda.
+The rise in stress and the resulting cost of employees’ absence to organisations is creating a change of direction with leading organisations including PWC, Apple, Virgin Media, BUPA International, Google and Domestic and General putting wellbeing at the top of their organisation’s strategic agenda.

 These organisations recognise the value of business resilience training to enhance performance both in the workforce and the market place.